 The primary role of the Legislature is to make laws.
 In order to make that complicated process a bit more manageable, members of the House and Senate organize themselves into various committees.
 There are 15 of them in the Senate and 18 in the House, established by the organizational rules of the House and Senate.
 Committees are named for the program area that they are responsible for and vary in size and legislative scope.
 Besides being tasked with making decisions on specialized areas of legislative interests through the public hearing process, committees also have oversight responsibility to monitor state agencies and programs that fall under their purview.
 Committee memberships are based on proportional representation between the majority and minority parties.
 Majority leadership designates the chair, vice-chair, and majority members.
 The minority leadership designates the minority members on each committee.
 Committee appointments are determined by the caucuses informally and then confirmed by the respective chambers via resolution or announcement on the floor.

-TIP: To view the current committees, visit the Legislature’s website and click on the “Committees” tab in the center of the homepage.
+TIP: To view the current committees, visit the Legislature’s website and find “Committees” under the “Legislature” tab.

 Power of the Chair